JeniaD/JeniaD.github.io/_tabs/about.md

 order: 4
 ---

-Welcome!
-I’m Yevhenii – though you might also know me as Eugene, or just Jenia.
-I’m passionate about cybersecurity and created this blog to share my knowledge with anyone interested in learning more about the world of tech.

-### About me
-I was born in Ukraine and I’m currently studying computer science at university.
-My main interests include Linux, Python, and web development, with a strong focus on cybersecurity.

-In terms of programming, I’ve worked with Python, C++, JavaScript, and I have some experience with PHP and C#.
-For web development, I’ve enjoyed using Python Flask – it’s a great framework that makes building web apps both fun and efficient.

-Feel free to explore the blog and dive into the content.
-I’m always learning, and I hope this space can help others do the same!
+## Welcome to my corner of the web ✨

+I’m Yevhenii — or Eugene, if you prefer.
+Born in Ukraine, now a student of computer science and a relentless explorer of cybersecurity.
+I’m drawn to the unknown, to systems that beg to be unraveled and rebuilt, to problems that demand solutions only the bold would attempt.

+I’ve wielded Python, C++, and JavaScript, and occasionally flirted with PHP and C# when the mood struck.

+This blog is my workspace, my notebook, and sometimes my playground.
+It’s where I share what I’ve learned, break down things that fascinate me, and occasionally try something bold.
+If you’re here, maybe you’re the curious kind too.
+Stick around—we might just learn something together.